Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ## Resource Group Template (iSCSI Client)

-This is the detailed diagram of the resource deployed in the iSCSI client side
+This is the detailed diagram of the resources deployed from the template to createthe iSCSI client.

 ![alt text](https://raw.githubusercontent.com/lucidqdreams/azure-intelligent-edge-patterns/master/storage-iSCSI/Images/iSCSIFileServer.jpg)